By Mel Grau

 Want to experience nature at night?
 Now walking through Wisconsin’s state parks in darkness is possible through the DNR’s popular summer candlelight hikes.
 Lit by tiki torches, paths that hug Wisconsin shorelines, cross over sand dunes and delve into thick forests will lead you to awe-inspiring experiences with the whole family.

-Don’t miss a hike you’ll like—Summer Candlelight Hike at Kohler Andrae State Park, Candlelight Beach Walk at Whitefish Dunes State Park, Candlelight Hike at Richard Bong State Recreation Area and After Summer Candlelight Hike at Harrington Beach State Park to name a few.
+Don’t miss a hike you’ll like—Summer Candlelight Hike at Kohler Andrae State Park, Candlelight Beach Walk at Whitefish Dunes State Park, Candlelight Hike at Richard Bong State Recreation Area and Fall Harvest Hike at Harrington Beach State Park to name a few.

 Follow the firelight to discover Wisconsin’s natural wonders at night!